The Guide to Advancement - 2017 and 2017 Boy Scout Requirements are the official Boy Scouts of America sources on Boy Scout advancement procedures.

 ages 11 to 12, 20 feet; ages 13 to 15, 30 feet; ages 16 to 17, 40 feet

-Changes were made to requirements 2c, 2e, 2f, 2h, 6a, 8b, and 9d.
-The changes to the requirements are as follows:
+Changes were made to thee preliminary note and to requirements 2c, 2e, 2f, 2h, 6a, 8b, and 9d.
+The changes to the note and requirements are as follows:

 - Locate the fuse boxes; determine the type and size of fuses.
 Demonstrate the proper replacement of burned-out fuses.